nashcom/domino-borg/README.md

 ## Coexisting with existing backups

 Domino Backup only supports one backup configuration.
-If restore of older backups is required, you can move the existing database to a different file name.
+If a restore of older backups is required, you can move the existing database to a different file name.
 This will keep the exiting backup configuration and the existing backup inventory available.

 Create a new dominobackup.nsf by running the backup command once.
 Import the new configuration and start with your new backup.

-For restoring an existing backup, specify the configuration database explicitly using the command line option `-cfg myold-dominobackup.nsf`.
+For restoring an existing backup, specify the configuration database explicitly using the Domino Backup command line option `-cfg myold-dominobackup.nsf`.